lrpsantiago/fsess/README.md

   - It sets the power of all your suspensions to 100% and overclocks it while active, which gives more acceleration to your car consuming the ERS charge.
 When deactivated, it will recharge the ERS while moving.

 - **How does the Drafting System works?**
-  - When you're behind another car (detected by the Drafting Sensor) and you're above 60m/s, your car starts to draft and your suspensions gets 100% wheel power.
+  - When you're behind another car (detected by the Drafting Sensor) and you're above 60m/s, your car starts to draft: your suspensions gets 100% wheel power and your speed limit is set to unlimited.
 It remains active for a little while after moving for the overtake.

 - **Do I need to setup FSESS script on my car to be detected by the race control script?"**
   - No, once you cross the start line you are already being tracked.
-But in order to see your onboard race data, using commands and having the tire degradation effect on your car, you need to setup this script on your car.
+But in order to see your onboard race data, using commands and having the tyre degradation effect on your car, you need to setup this script on your car.

-- **Is there anyway to stop the tire degradation?**
+- **Is there anyway to stop the tyre degradation?**
   - No, unless you turn off your Programable Block (which would be cheating during a race).
-There is a discussion about preventing tire degradation when Pit Limiter is active, but for now, make sure to change your tires before it's too late.
+There is a discussion about preventing tyre degradation when Pit Limiter is active, but for now, make sure to change your tyres before it's too late.

-- **Why these values for the tires?**
+- **Why these values for the tyres?**
   - Well, the lifespans are based on the Fibonacci sequence, notice that if you sum the lifespan of SOFT + MEDIUM = HARD, also MEDIUM + HARD = EXTRA, this allow a good variety of strategies on the races.
 Also, the friction ranges are planned in a way so all the compounds have 10% of the lifespan bellow 40% friction, so people can optionally push the wheels to the limit even if they are getting a low performance.